Essential Presentations for Business Analysts and Consultant

 As a business analyst or management consultant, you are delivering your advice, observation, and analyses using presentations.
-On some projects, you may be producing as many as 200-300 slides.
+During some projects, you may be producing as many as 200-300 slides.
 Slide preparation is very time-consuming and you have to make sure that you structure your work properly to deliver according to promised deadlines.

 In this course, you will learn how to prepare a great presentation for your customer that will help you deliver your thoughts in a coherent manner and win him over.
 I will teach you how to prepare the presentation in the right order so you do not waste your time.
 You will also learn what type of slides you can consider and when you should use a specific type of slide.
 You will also find in the course examples of presentations from management consulting along with useful templates you can use for your own goals.

 This course is based on my 15 years of experience as a consultant in top consulting firms and as a Board Member responsible for strategy, performance improvement, and turn-arounds in the biggest firms from Retail, FMCG, SMG, B2B, and services sectors that I worked for.
-I have carried or supervised over 90 different performance improvement projects in different industries that generated in total 2 billion of additional EBITDA.
-On the basis of what you will find in this course, I have trained in person over 100 consultants, business analysts, and managers who now are Partners in PE and VC funds, Investment Directors and Business Analysts in PE and VC, Operational Directors, COO, CRO, CEO, Directors in Consulting Companies, Board Members, etc. On top of that my courses on Udemy were already taken by more than 110 000 students including people working in EY, Walmart, Booz Allen Hamilton, Adidas, Naspers, Alvarez & Marsal, PwC, Dell, Walgreens, Orange, and many others.
+I have carried out or supervised over 90 different performance improvement projects in different industries that generated in total of 2 billion in additional EBITDA.
+On the basis of what you will find in this course, I have trained in person over 100 consultants, business analysts, and managers who now are Partners in PE and VC funds, Investment Directors and Business Analysts in PE and VC, Operational Directors, COO, CRO, CEO, Directors in Consulting Companies, Board Members, etc. On top of that my courses on Udemy were already taken by more than 181 000 students including people working in EY, Walmart, Booz Allen Hamilton, Adidas, Naspers, Alvarez & Marsal, PwC, Dell, Walgreens, Orange, and many others.

 I teach through cases, using the 80/20 rule so most of the lectures will be case studies showing examples of how to put something on a slide.
 Those slides are based on real-life examples.
-You will also learn the order in which you should do things in order to deliver nice, coherent, understood by your customer presentations within the deadlines.
+You will also learn the order in which you should do things in order to deliver nice, coherent, and understood by your customer presentations within the deadlines.
 For every lecture, you will also find attached additional resources.
 Thanks to this, as a part of this course you will also get a library of ready-made materials that will help you in your first year as a business analyst / junior consultant.

 Why have I decided to create this course?

 Presentations are not something people learn in school or even at universities.
 For most people, it is difficult to read presentations and to express themselves using slides.
 Many people, experience also in the beginning problems in proper structuring of the whole presentation.
-They cannot make it understandable for the customer and quite often the presentation lacks the flow.
+They cannot make it understandable for the customer and quite often the presentation lacks flow.
 The biggest problem in consulting is that the presentation is determining the analyses that you have to make.
 If your presentation draft is not well structured and thought-through you will not be efficient with interviews, data gathering, and analyses.
 Therefore, I found it critical to teach all my co-workers and employees how to express themselves.
 In this way, I made their work (not only related to presentation) much more efficient and also my life much easier :).
 Learn from this course and apply it also in your work

 In what way will you benefit from this course?

-The course is a practical, step-by-step guide loaded with tones of cases, tricks, hints that will significantly improve the speed with which you work.
+The course is a practical, step-by-step guide loaded with tons of cases, tricks, and hints that will significantly improve the speed with which you work.
 You will learn how to prepare a great presentation both for internal as well as external purposes.
 There is little theory – mainly examples, a lot of tips from my own experience as well as other notable examples worth mentioning.
 My intention is that thanks to the course you will know: